gusamarante/dsgepy/README.md

 # pydsge
-Python class to calibrate, estimate and analyze linearized DSGE models.
-The interface is inpired by the dynare interface which allows for symbolic declarations of the variables.
-The bayesian estimation method uses markov chain monte carlo (MCMC) to simulates the posterior distributions of the parameters.
+This is a Python library to calibrate, estimate and analyze linearized DSGE models.
+The interface is inpired by the dynare interface which allows for symbolic declarations of the variables and equations.
+The implemented bayesian estimation method uses markov chain monte carlo (MCMC) to simulate the posterior distributions of the parameters.

-This library is an effort to bring the DSGE toolset into the python open-source world
+This library is an effort to bring the DSGE toolset into the pythonic open-source world.
+If you would like to contribute please check the guidelines here.

 # Model Especification
 * Model declaration with symbolic variables